Increase Revenue And Drive Profit Through Human Resources

-As a service business we are 100% about people.
+As a service business, we are 100% about people.
 Having been through some very wild transitions I would be crazy to think that we won’t see more complex transitions in the future.
-The aging population, generational changes, worker skill gaps and technology challenges are causing us to be better at not only keeping our businesses relevant, but also to stay ahead of the competition.
+The aging population, generational changes, worker skill gaps, and technology challenges are causing us to be better at not only keeping our businesses relevant but also staying ahead of the competition.
 In this case not China or Mexico, but rather the other local businesses in our area that we compete with.

-It’s not an option to run organizations at status quo for long without falling behind, losing market share, decreasing margins and eventually hanging the proverbial “going out of business” sign.
+It’s not an option to run organizations at the status quo for long without falling behind, losing market share, decreasing margins, and eventually hanging the proverbial “going out of business” sign.

 Unfortunately, business owners and executives in this mode may be missing huge opportunities for profitability by categorizing the HR profession as paper pushers or compliance police, something our bookkeepers, accountants, admin assistants, insurance brokers or more concerning our executives, owners, salespeople or customer service reps can do, aside from their regular jobs.

-For many business owners, HR is looked at as a cost to the business instead of a profit building partner.
+For many business owners, HR is looked at as a cost to the business instead of a profit-building partner.
 Yes, I said profit building.
-HR (people in your business) impacts every part of the businesses P&L. We can prove it…
+HR (people in your business) impacts every part of the business's P&L. We can prove it…

 See what you get for answers.
 You may be surprised.